Revolution by Night

-Revolution By Night were an electronic music band based in London, England.
-Often referred to simply as 'RBN', the only continuous members of the band were founding members Steve Weeks (vocal/keyboards/programming) and Bryon Adamson (keyboards/programming), with Phil Eaton (keyboards) joining in 2006.
+Revolution by Night were an electronic music band based in London, England.
+Often referred to simply as RBN, the only continuous members of the band were founding members Steve Weeks (vocal/keyboards/programming) and Bryon Adamson (keyboards/programming), with Phil Eaton (keyboards) joining in 2006.

-Revolution By Night Mk I - 1994 to 1999
+Revolution by Night Mk I (1994–1999)

-Revolution By Night were originally a four piece band featuring vocalist Steve Weeks and bassist Bryon Adamson which was heavily influenced by bands such as Fields of the Nephilim and The Sisters of Mercy.
+Revolution by Night were originally a four-piece band featuring vocalist Steve Weeks and bassist Bryon Adamson who were heavily influenced by bands such as Fields of the Nephilim and the Sisters of Mercy.
 They recorded the album Breathe in 1994, which was released the following year.
 No further releases followed other than a handful of compilation album tracks, and the group ceased activity in their current format in 1999.
 The band was originally known as Restoration II from 1992 until 1994 which was a continuation of Weeks' previous band Restoration, with all new members (including Bryon Adamson, Eric Gandoin and Richard Pyne) sourced via an advert placed in UK music newspaper Melody Maker.
 Richard Pyne from Restoration II went on to form the bands Killing Miranda and Uberbyte.
 The ex-members of Restoration went on to form goth rock act Vendemmian.

-Revolution By Night Mk II - 2000 to 2005
+Revolution by Night Mk II (2000–2005)

 In late 1999, having previously unrealised ambitions in this area, Weeks set up a small home studio and began working on new synth-based material with Bryon Adamson and together began to develop a new sound following a full-blooded electronic approach.
-The first fruits of their labour surfaced at the following year’s Wave-Gotik-Treffen festival in Leipzig, where the band played a synthesiser heavy set debuting the future RBN anthem "Faithless" written by Weeks on a Novation Supernova and a Korg Trinity rack.
+The first fruits of their labour surfaced at the following year's Wave-Gotik-Treffen festival in Leipzig, where the band played a synthesiser heavy set debuting the future RBN anthem "Faithless" written by Weeks on a Novation Supernova and a Korg Trinity rack.
 For some fans of the band, the new sound was as unexpected as it was very positively received, although Weeks and Adamson had been increasing the use of synthesisers in unreleased material for some time.

 In June 2003, the Faithless EP was released.
 Featuring remixes of the title track by Ronan Harris of VNV Nation and Tom Shear of Assemblage 23, the EP contained two other new songs, "Schadenfreude" and "Higher Ground (voxless)" and two completely reworked older songs.
 With the EP reaching No. 14 in the DAC (German Alternative Chart) and No. 3 in the Belgian Side-line chart, the band again made an appearance at the Wave-Gotik-Treffen festival in Leipzig.
 The VNV Nation remix went on to become a dance floor hit at the Slimelight club in London.

 RBN then spent most of 2004 and 2005 all but on hiatus and although new material was written during this time, all of it was subsequently scrapped.